 Even in the winter, while it may be a little wet it’s still a great place to get out and explore.

 There are informative plaques along the trails, maps and all trails are really well signposted to keep you going in the right direction.

-Don’t worry if you do get a bit disoriented, it’s such a beautiful spot you won’t even notice.
+Don’t worry if you do get a bit disoriented.
+Mission Creek Regional Park is such a beautiful spot you won’t even notice.